-If you’re hunting for a new Android smartphone, the Galaxy S8, Galaxy Note 8, and the upcoming Galaxy S9 should be on your shopping list.
+If you’re hunting for a new Android smartphone, the Galaxy S8, Galaxy Note 8, and the new Galaxy S9 should be on your shopping list.

-The Galaxy S8 and Galaxy Note 8 are cheaper than they once were and they’ll soon get upgraded to Samsung’s Android 8.0 Oreo update.
-Android 8.0 Oreo is bringing a long list of new features, enhancements, fixes, and patches along with it.
+The Samsung Galaxy S8, Galaxy S8+, and Galaxy Note 8 are cheaper than they once were and they’re also getting upgraded to Samsung’s Android 8.0 Oreo update.
+Android 8.0 Oreo brings a long list of new features, enhancements, fixes, and patches with it.

-These devices should have your attention, but don’t forget about the other Galaxy flagship Samsung’s reportedly working on for 2018.
+These Galaxy devices and others, like Samsung’s Galaxy S7, should have your attention, but don’t forget about the other Galaxy flagship Samsung’s reportedly working on for 2018.

-Developers digging through Samsung’s leaked Galaxy Note 8 Android 8.0 Oreo beta build have discovered a collection Samsung product code names.
+Developers digging through Samsung’s Galaxy Note 8 Android 8.0 Oreo update discovered a collection Samsung product code names.

 Among them, names like “astarqlte” (Galaxy S9 Active w/ Snapdragon), “star” (Galaxy S9), “star2” (Galaxy S9+), and “crown.”
 The device known as “crown” is reportedly the Samsung Galaxy Note 9.

-There are also some very good reasons why you might not want to sit through several months of Galaxy Note 9 rumors and speculation.
+There are also a few reasons why you might not want to sit through several months of Samsung Galaxy Note 9 rumors and speculation.

-If you plan on keeping your next phone for several years, you might consider holding out for the Galaxy Note 9.
+If you want a ton of horsepower from your next smartphone, consider holding out for the Galaxy Note 9 launch later this year.

 The Samsung Galaxy Note 8 is a powerful device, but if you need more, the Galaxy Note 9 will probably have what you're looking for.